Campaigning for institutional transparency, accountability and justice over four decades

 Drummond Street Defence campaign

-Southall Monitoring Group (SMG) provided critical support to the Drummond Street Defence Campaign.
-The campaign was formed to defend two Bengali youths who had been unjustly charged with causing grievous bodily harm at a football tournament in Ealing on 4 October 1992.
+Southall Monitoring Group provided critical support to the Drummond Street Defence Campaign.
+The campaign was formed to defend two Bengali youths who had been unjustly charged with causing grievous bodily harm at a football tournament in Ealing on October 4, 1992.
 The campaign was concerned that those charges were politically motivated.
 The two youths were members of the Drummond Street Youth Associations and their arrests were followed by dawn raids on the homes of several Bengali families in the Drummond street area.
-They were acquitted on 15th May 1993.
+They were acquitted on May 15, 1993.

-Stephen Lawrence, an 18-year-old Black man, was stabbed to death at a bus stop in Eltham, south-east London by a group of White youths in an unprovoked, racist attack.
+In 1993 Stephen Lawrence, an 18-year-old Black man, was stabbed to death at a bus stop in Eltham, south-east London by a group of White youths in an unprovoked, racist attack.
 Stephen’s friend, Duwayne Brooks, was with him at the time and witnessed the attack.
 Almost twenty years later, two of the group responsible for Stephen’s murder were convicted.

 Southall Monitoring Group were involved in supporting the Lawrence Family Campaign in Autumn 1993 and played a critical role in developing the campaign from 1994 onwards, in particular during the private prosecution and public Inquiry periods.
 The group also provided office space, secretarial support and full time personnel to support the family campaign during the intervening years.
 It organised local and national meetings and events in support of the family’s quest for justice.
 For about a year, in 1997, Stephen’s mother Doreen Lawrence became a member of The Monitoring Group’s staff, recruited to support victims of domestic violence.
 Read about the Macpherson Public Inquiry in to the murder of Stephen Lawrence and the police investigation: https://www.theguardian.com/uk-news/2019/feb/22/macpherson-report-what-was-it-and-what-impact-did-it-have